Squarespace Pricing Review

-Every Squarespace plan starts with a 14 day free trial, so you can try it out fully before reaching for your bank card.
+Every Squarespace plan starts with a 14-day free trial, so you can try it out fully before reaching for your credit card.

 Exclusive Squarespace Offer Code

-This offer code will save you 10% on any Squarespace plan – see how much you could save below!
+This offer code will save you 10% on any Squarespace plan.

-This means you could save up to $48 for the whole year – when you look at it that way, it’s a hard deal to resist!
-Simply sign up to a free trial, then enter our offer code when it’s time to upgrade – it couldn’t be easier!
+This means you could save up to $48 for the whole year – when you look at it that way, it’s a hard deal to resist.
+Simply sign up to a free trial, then enter our offer code when it’s time to upgrade – what are you waiting for?